commontoolsinc/RFC/rfc/sigil.md

 ## Core Sigil Types

-### Query Sigil (`query@1`)
+### Embed Sigil (`embed@1`)

-The query sigil provides references to a JSON value held by another fact at a given path.
+The embed sigil provides references to a JSON value held by another fact at a given path.
 If path is omitted it references whole JSON value - `is` field of the target fact.
-When a query sigil is overwritten, the sigil itself is replaced, not the target fact.
+When an embed sigil is overwritten, the sigil itself is replaced, not the target fact.

 #### Fields